Heckman Selection Model

 Full Information Maximum Likelihood (FIML):

 Estimate both equations simultaneously by maximizing the joint likelihood of the observed data.
-FIML is more efficient than the two-step estimator (especially when the exclusion restriction is weak) but requires the joint normality assumption to hold for the entire joint distribution, not just the conditional mean (Puhani, 2000).
+FIML is more efficient than the two-step estimator when the joint normality assumption holds, but it requires this assumption for the entire joint distribution, not just the conditional mean.
+With a weak exclusion restriction, both methods are fragile — MLE leverages the functional form more aggressively, which helps only if normality is correct (Puhani, 2000).

 When to Use the Heckman Model